 Administrators, faculty, staff and students are invited to participate by attending the poster and oral presentation sessions.
 In addition to discovering the incredible work USU students engage in every day, audience members enrich the experience by interacting with the presenters, helping them further develop their ability to convey the importance of their work.

 Faculty judges are a critical part of the event.
-If you’re a USU faculty member and you’re interested in helping to judge a session or two, please contact Scott Bates, Associate VP of Research and Associate Dean of Graduate Studies.
+If you’re a USU faculty member and you’re interested in helping to judge a session or two, please contact Alexa Sand, Associate VP of Research and Associate Dean of Graduate Studies.